The Wire season 2: Reception

 On Metacritic, the second season achieved an aggregate score of 95 out of 100, indicating universal acclaim.
-On Rotten Tomatoes, the season has an approval rating of 95% with an average score of 8.8 out of 10 based on 21 reviews.
+On Rotten Tomatoes, the season has an approval rating of 95% with an average score of 8.8/10 based on 21 reviews.
 The website's critical consensus reads, "An ambitious introduction to a new network of characters allows The Wire to expand its focus on societal ills."